Table of Contents [Show] |

 Address: Capitol Street, Charleston, WV

-Fifteen minutes away from the streets and buildings of Charleston, you’ll find a natural sanctuary where you can discover the beauty of wilderness.
+Fifteen minutes away from the streets and buildings of Charleston, you’ll find a natural sanctuary where you can discover the beauty of the wilderness.
 There are many trails you can choose from, and each is at a different difficulty level.
-Whether you want to go for an easy stroll of burn some major calories on a tough trek, Kanawha state forest is the perfect place to get out and be active.
-You can also camp here, if you want to get out of civilization for a while.
+Whether you want to go for an easy stroll or burn some major calories on a tough trek, KanawState Forest is the perfect place to get out and be active.
+You can also camp here if you want to get out of civilization for a while.

 Address: 7500 Kanawha State Forest Dr, Charleston, WV 25314

-Just a short walk from the West Virginia Capitol Building is the Governor’s Mansion.
-This beautiful historic home used to house the governors of West Virginia, but today it is a place for the public to see a piece of state history.
-The mansion was built in 1925 and partially inspired by the White House, so it has all the majesty of early 20th Century class and design.
+The Governor's Mansion is Just a short walk from the West Virginia Capitol Building.
+This beautiful historic home used to house the governors of West Virginia, but today, it is a place for the public to see a piece of state history.
+The mansion was built in 1925 and partially inspired by the White House, so it has all the majesty of early 20th-century class and design.
 You can book a tour and see the luxurious interior of the building.
 The tour takes about 20 minutes, and you get to see all the interesting rooms when you go.

 Address: 1716 Kanawha Blvd E, Charleston, WV 25305

 This historic home dates back to 1834.
 It once belonged to the namesake and grandfather of General George S. Patton, an important member of Charleston society.
-The home is no longer in its original location on Virginia Street, but it has been meticulously preserved in nearly all other aspects.
-It has interesting old wallpaper, stately furniture, and a stunning view!
-You can visit the house, tour through, it, and, if you’re lucky, see a historical display with live actors.
-Sometimes the house is decked out with Christmas spirit, and at other times it is in mourning.
+The home is no longer in its original location on Virginia Street but has been meticulously preserved in nearly all other aspects.
+It has attractive old wallpaper, stately furniture, and a stunning view!
+You can visit the house, tour it, and, if lucky, see a historical display with live actors.
+Sometimes, the house is decked out with Christmas spirit, and at other times, it is mourning.
 You never know what glimpse you’ll get of an era long past.

 Address: 2809 Kanawha Blvd E, Charleston, WV 25311